+Finite element simulations of the bending of the IPMC sheet

+D. Pugala,b, H. Kasemägia, M. Kruusmaaa, A. Aablooa, K. J. Kimb aInstitute of Technology, Tartu University, Estonia bActive Materials and Processing Laboratory, Mechanical Engineering Department, University of Nevada, Reno, NV, U.S.A

+ABSTRACT

-Finite element simulations of the bending of the IPMC sheet D. Pugal^{a,b}, H. Kasemägi^a, M. Kruusmaa^a, A. Aabloo^a, K. J. Kim^b ^aInstitute of Technology, Tartu University, Estonia ^bActive Materials and Processing Laboratory, Mechanical Engineering Department, University of Nevada, Reno, NV, U.S.A ABSTRACT Finite Element method is used to build and simulate an IPMC sheet.
-The physical bending of the realistic Nafion sheet due to the drift of counter-ions (e.g Na+) and dragged water in applied electric field are simulated.
-The effect of the charge imbalance caused by drift of counter-ions are tried to relate to the physical bending of the IPMC sheet.
-Mechanical properties of nafion polymer and platinum coating have taken account separately while modeling bending.
-All simulations are time dependent, thus transient model and need for few additional parameters such as damping coefficients is explained.
-Also some electrochemical reactions leading to self oscillations are explained and simulated.
-Keywords: Electroactive polymers, EAP, Finite element method, Electrochemical-mechanical analysis, Actuator, Coupled problem, Self-oscillating systems 1.
-INTRODUCTION EAP-based electromechanical actuators are valuable for use in a number of applications starting with miniature robotics up to military and space.
+This paper presents a electro-mechanical model of an IPMC sheet using finite element method.
+The physical bending of an IPMC sheet due to the drift of counter-ions (e.g Na+) and dragged water in applied electric field are simulated.
+Our model establishes a cause-effect relationship between the charge imbalance of the counter-ions and the mechanical bending of the IPMC sheet.
+The model takes into account the mechanical properties of the Nafion polymer as well as the platinum coating.
+As the simulations are time dependent, a transient model is used and some additional parameters, such as damping coefficients, are included.
+In addition to electro-mechanical model, electrochemical reactions are introduced.
+Equations describing periodic adsorption and desorption of CO and OH on a platinum electrode of an IPMC muscle immersed into formaldehyde solution are coupled to mechanical properties of the proposed model.
+This permits us to simulate self-oscillatory behavious of an IPMC sheet.

+Keywords: Electroactive polymers, EAP, IPMC, Finite element method, Electrochemical-mechanical analysis, Actuator, Coupled problem, Self-oscillating systems

+1. INTRODUCTION

+EAP-based electromechanical actuators are valuable for use in a number of applications starting with miniature robotics up to military and space.
 These actuators have light weight, noiseless motion, simple mechanical construction; large controlled displacement and good damage tolerance along with an ability to perform different movements like bending and contractions makes possible to use them as artificial muscles.
 In this letter we consider simulation of ionic polymer-metal composite (IPMC) materials with finite element method (FEM).

 IPMC materials are highly porous polymer materials such as Nafion, Fleminon, Teflon, filled with some kind of ionic conductive liquid.
 There are water based IPMCs which operate in aquatic environment and conduction is caused by ions such as Na+, K+ dissociated in water.
-Ionic liquid based IPMCs do not need wet environment for operating.
-The sheet of the ionic polymer is coated with thin metal layer, usually platinum or gold.
-In applied electric field the freely movable cations inside the polymer migrate towards an electrode, causing expansion of the material at the one end of the sheet and contraction at the other end, which results in bending of the sheet.
+Other kind of IPMCs - ionic liquid based, do not need wet environment for operating.
+The sheet of an ionic polymer is coated with thin metal layer, usually platinum or gold.
+All freely movable cations inside the polymer migrate towards an electrode due to applied electric field, causing expansion of the material at the one end of the sheet and contraction at the other end, which results in bending of the sheet.

 For simulating actuation of an IPMC sheet we need to solve coupled problems due to the complex nature of IPMC actuation.
 It involves working in different domains such as mechanical, electrostatic and mass transfer.
-[REF] and [REF] have already simulated mass transfer and electrostatic effects.
+Some authors like Wallmersperger and Nemat-Nasser have already simulated mass transfer and electrostatic effects.
 We have used similar approach for these problems.
 However, new approach is introduced for mechanical bending of IPMC strip.
 By coupling those domains together we get enough accurate finite element model for an IPMC muscle sheet.
 It allows us using the model as a base for solving more complex problems, thus we have also introduced a simulation of electrochemical reactions.

-1.1.
-Electrochemical oscillations Spontaneous oscillations are common fenomenon in nature and it has been studied for many experiment, including electrochemical systems such as oxidation of organic materials and metals [REF].
-Electrochemical systems exhibiting instabilities often behave like activator-inhibitor systems, where the potential of the electrode is an essential variable and takes on the role either of the activator or of the inhibitor.
-Under certain conditions the system can generate oscillations.
-We have conducted series of tests, where IPMC sheet have immersed into acidic formaldehyde, HCHO, solution and exposed to constant outer potential.
-However, measurements show current oscillations, which in turn result in oscillating bending of the IPMC sheet.
-Hence we have also introduced a model in this paper for describing such systems coupled with other physicals domains.
-Further author information: (Send correspondence to Alvo Aabloo) Alvo Aabloo: Email: alvo.aabloo@ut.ee
+Further author information: (Send correspondence to Alvo Aabloo)

+Alvo Aabloo: Email: alvo.aabloo@ut.ee